 Of course, you will experience some pain after the surgery.
 Very common is abdominal pain caused by trapped gas.
 You may also develop chronic pain after hysterectomy surgery.
 This article may help you identify the source of your pain.

 Hysterectomy surgery is a procedure that usually does not involve complications.
 The risks of this surgery are equal to those of any other major abdominal surgery.

 You can read more in the following articles.

 Removal of the uterus is a serious, surgical procedure that sometimes needs to be done when there are no other options.
 For instance, in the case of severe endometriosis, malignant tumors, large fibroids, severe blood loss, abnormal cells in the cervix or the uterus.
 But what you may not know, is that a lot of these conditions can be treated with less invasive procedures or medications.

 In this article, we have a look at alternative surgical options and new effective treatments.

 Temporary nerve issues and swelling may cause a lack of sensation after a hysterectomy.
-For some women, this is the cause they have difficulties emptying the bladder after surgery.
-Regrettably for a number of women bladder function is altered after hysterectomy.
 When they remove the uterus, the supporting tissues of the bladder can be damaged causing bladder issues.
+Therefore, a number of women find that their bladder function has altered after hysterectomy.
+For some women, this means difficulties emptying the bladder, where others have problems holding their urine after surgery.